The “Bear-muda” Triangle of Yellowstone

 Located around Tower Junction, the “Bear-muda” Triangle of Yellowstone is an area known for bear activity (grizzly bears and, more commonly, black bears).
 This is one of the few areas in the United States where black bears coexist with grizzly bears.
 If you work in Yellowstone, it also could be one of the areas on your work commute!

-Last week, some of our employees were driving from Mammoth to Tower Junction for work.
+One day, some of our employees were driving from Mammoth to Tower Junction for work.
 They came upon a stretch of road with many cars pulled off to the side and Rangers directing traffic (Rangers will often arrive in crowded areas to make sure everyone is abiding by park policies).
 After parking safely in a pullout, they grabbed their cameras to photograph and observe a family of black bears.
 A momma bear and three cubs were in a valley only a few hundred yards off the road.

 First, the family ambled through the woods and stopped to scratch on a tree.
 It was exciting to see how the cubs imitated their mother.